djbieber/stratifyd-user-guide/docs/source/signalsanalyticsengine.rst

 ========================

 When a dashboard is created with new data, the data goes through the Signals Analytics Engine for processing.
+This chapter describes what occurs as the engine is processing data.
+The output is described in the :ref:`analyzing data` chapter.

 .. image:: journey.png